Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Robust Estimation of the Tail Index through the ERM by minimizing the Density Power Divergence

+where $\widetilde{J}_\alpha(u) = (u^\gamma -1 - \gamma u^\gamma \log u)(1-u^\gamma)^\alpha\gamma^{-\alpha-2}$.
 Whenever the above estimating equation has more than one root, we choose the one that minimizes the objective function $H_k(\gamma)$.
-We will denote the corresponding minimum density power divergence estimator of the tail index $\gamma$ by $\hat{\gamma}_{ER,k}^{(\alpha)}$, where $k$ and $\alpha$ are the tuning parameters used.
-Interestingly, note that the above MDPDE estimating equation (\ref{EQ:MDPDE_est_eqn}) coincides with the maximum likelihood estimating equation (\ref{EQ:Est_eqn_MLE}) at $\alpha=0$ and hence $\hat{\gamma}_{ER,k}^{(0)}$ is nothing but the estimator proposed in Matthya and Beirlant (2003), denoted by ``MB estimator" throughout this paper.
-Since the case $\alpha=0$ provides no outlier down-weighting, the corresponding estimator is clearly non-robust; the minimum density power divergence estimators with $\alpha>0$ provides its robust generalization.
+We will denote the corresponding minimum DPD estimator of the tail index $\gamma$ by $\hat{\gamma}_{ER,k}^{(\alpha)}$, where $k$ and $\alpha$ are the tuning parameters used.
+Interestingly, the above MDPDE estimating equation (\ref{EQ:MDPDE_est_eqn}) coincides with the maximum likelihood estimating equation (\ref{EQ:Est_eqn_MLE}) at $\alpha=0$ and hence $\hat{\gamma}_{ER,k}^{(0)}$ is nothing but the estimator proposed in Matthys and Beirlant (2003), to be denoted by ``MB estimator" throughout the rest of this paper.
+Since the case $\alpha=0$ provides no outlier down-weighting, the corresponding estimator is clearly non-robust; the MDPDEs with $\alpha>0$ provide its robust generalization.
 In the next subsection, we will rigorously examine their robustness through the classical influence function analysis.